cyerc/CyAPI/README.md

 ## Functions

-The API Will provided you with 3 functions
+The API Will provide you with 3 functions

 ```lua
 CyAPI.Functions.AddRunCode(Argument, Name, NewFunction)